sanebliss/Portfolio---Personal-Site/README.md

 # Portfolio---Personal-Site
-Using only HTML and CSS.
+Using only HTML and Internal CSS.